SINCE 1987

 Your paralegal education will provide the knowledge and skills necessary to perform well.
 But, nothing spells success like a desire to excel, dedication and determination.
 Talk to other paralegals and attorneys in a variety of practice areas.
 Shadow them for a day or more if you can.
 Above all, evaluate your appetite for the law.

-Graduates of Center for Advanced Legal Studies complete a minimum of 24 semester hours of legal specialty classes to earn their Paralegal Certificate.
-The programs are accredited and are approved by various state and national approval agencies.
+Graduates of Center for Advanced Legal Studies complete a minimum of 30 semester hours of legal specialty classes to earn their Paralegal Certificate.
+The programs are accredited, APA-Approved, and are regulated by various state and national approval agencies.

 In contrast, short-term paralegal programs are brief, non-credit courses that are usually found in continuing education departments of various universities.
 They continue to exist even though top paralegal associations and educators have long denounced their credibility.